FACTBOX-Highlights of Canada's stimulus measures to fight coronavirus outbreak

 * Augments credit available to farmers and the agri-food sector through Farm Credit Canada. * Provides one-time funding of C$500 million to provinces through the Canada Health Transfer for their critical healthcare system needs.

-* Increases the credit available to small, medium, and large Canadian businesses. ($1 = 1.4061 Canadian dollars) (Compiled by Denny Thomas Editing by Steve Orlofsky and Chris Reese)
+* Increases the credit available to small, medium, and large Canadian businesses. ($1 = 1.4168 Canadian dollars) (Compiled by Denny Thomas Additional reporting by Kelsey Johnson in Ottawa Editing by Chris Reese and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)